Mickleover Sports 3 Frickley Athletic 0

 A brilliant run and one two from Pablo Mills saw him clean through with only the keeper to beat but he side-footed too close to the keeper.
 Mills more than made up for the missed chance shortly after though and the opening goal was certainly worth waiting for.
 McGrath clipped it into his feet from a free kick and Mills flicked it up inside the area and backheeled it into the corner of the net.
 You can see the moment of magic and the goals that followed by visiting the link at the bottom of the page.

 Mickleover were really dominating now and the second goal came just 2 minutes later.
 It was a bit of a worldy as they say.
 Dales who’d looked dangerous all game finished off some superb interplay, smashing the ball high into the top corner and leaving the Frickley number 1 (who has represented the Polish national side) no chance.

 Mickleover made a few substitutions and took off their captain midway through the second half.
 This along with pushing for more goals seemed to leave them a little more disorganised at the back and Frickley could have nicked a goal on a couple of occasions.
 Both times the Frickley players found themselves with a free shot at goal inside the area but Mickleover’s keeper narrowed the angles and stood up well.

 We’d already had two brilliant goals and on 88 minutes that became three after another promising young player Adam Baskerville showed his class.
 Controlling the ball excellently on the edge of the area, he feigned to shoot and took a touch to steady himself before lashing the ball into the top right corner.
 Again, the keeper, who had been one of Frickley’s best players couldn’t have done anything to prevent it.

-I need to see more non-league matches before I can bet on it with any hope of a profit but after that thoroughly enjoyable performance, I’ll definitely be keeping an eye out for Mickleover’s results and may well be back down to visit next season.
+After that thoroughly enjoyable performance, I’ll definitely be keeping an eye out for Mickleover’s results and may well be back down to visit next season.